Cement Mixer Shot

 The longer you leave these ingredients to mix, the worse it gets.

 **Warning** Some people’s stomachs can’t handle the cement mixer shot or cement mixer drink so we don’t recommend recommending them to everyone without a clear disclaimer…

 Cement Mixer Shot and Concrete Mixer Shot Variations

 Rather than layering the two ingredients in 1 shot glass, some people prefer to pour each ingredient into their own glass, shoot the Irish cream first followed quickly by the lime juice and then mix everything up in their mouth.

-It’s a more brutal way of experiencing the cement mixer because you’re drinking twice the amount of liquid.
+It’s a more brutal way of experiencing the cement mixer (drink) because you’re drinking twice the amount of liquid.
 It also ensures the Irish cream won’t curdle too early in the glass.